 1. General.
 Compute and prepare concrete mix designs according to ACI 211.
 For AAAP, determine the aggregate gradation for the mix design according to PTM No. 528.
 This does not apply to AAAP with #8's.
+For AA Slip Form Paving and AA Form Paving, provide concrete pavement designs according to PTM No. 529, to determine the optimized gradation, for the mix design.
+The coarse and fine volumes of the fine aggregate portion of the mix design gradation must fall within the limits in PTM 529.
+Gradations of less than 5% outside of the limits of PTM 529 on one sieve may be allowed by the DME/DMM on a case-by-case basis.
 Base concrete mix designs on the materials to be used in the work.